-- The physical interface of the TOE to the external environment is the entire surface of the IC. - The electrical interface of the TOE to the external environment is constituted by the pads of the chip: - The ISO 7816 pads consist particularly of the contacted RES, I/O, CLK lines and supply lines VCC and GND.
-The contact based communication is according to ISO 7816/ETSI/EMV. - The GPIO interface consists of 12 functional and 2 power pads which can be individually configured and combined in various ways. - o The USB interface is built out of two differential USB-data pads and two power pads. - A further electrical interface are the La and Lb pads used for the antenna connection and alternatively for the ACLB communication mode connecting an external reader chip which is not part of the TOE. - The DCLB, the IIC and the SPI communication can be driven via the GPIO or ISO 7816 pads.
+- The five ISO 7816 pads consist particularly of the contacted RES, I/O, CLK lines and supply lines VCC and GND.
+The contact based communication is according to ISO 7816/ETSI/EMV. - The GPIO interface consists of 12 functional and 2 power pads which can be individually configured and combined in various ways. - $\circ$ $\;$ The USB interface is built out of two differential USB-data pads and two power pads. - A further electrical interface are the La and Lb pads used for the antenna connection and alternatively for the ACLB communication mode connecting an external reader chip which is not part of the TOE. - The DCLB, the IIC and the SPI communication can be driven via the GPIO or ISO 7816 pads.
 This has certain dependencies if intended to be used simultaneously with other interfaces.
-More information is given in the confidential Security Target [10]. - The contactless or radio frequency interface enables contactless communication between a PICC (proximity integration chip card, PICC) and a PCD reader/writer (proximity coupling device, PCD).
-The required antenna is not part of the TOE. - The data-oriented I/O interface to the TOE is formed by the I/O pads of ISO 7816, GPIO and USB interfaces and by the various contactless interface options. - The interface to the firmware is constituted by special registers used for hardware configuration and control (Special Function Registers, SFR).

-- The interface of the TOE to the operating system is constituted on one hand by the RMS routine calls and on the other by the instruction set of the TOE. - The interface of the TOE to the test routines is formed by the STS test routine call, i.e. entry to test mode (STS-TM entry). - The interface to the RSA calculations is defined from the RSA library interface. - The interface to the EC calculations is defined from the EC library interface - The interface to the SHA-2 calculation is defined from the SHA-2 library interface. - The interface to the Toolbox is defined from the Toolbox library interface. - The interface to the symmetric crypto-operations DES/TDES/AES is defined from the SCL library interface.
+More information is given in the confidential Security Target. - The contactless or radio frequency interface enables contactless communication between a PICC (proximity integration chip card, PICC) and a PCD reader/writer (proximity coupling device, PCD).
+The required antenna is not part of the TOE. - The data-oriented I/O interface to the TOE is formed by the I/O pads of ISO 7816, GPIO and USB interfaces and by the various contactless interface options. - The interface to the firmware is constituted by special registers used for hardware configuration and control (Special Function Registers, SFR). - The interface of the TOE to the operating system is constituted on one hand by the RMS routine calls and on the other by the instruction set of the TOE. - The interface of the TOE to the test routines is formed by the STS test routine call, i.e. entry to test mode (STS-TM entry). - The interface to the RSA calculations is defined from the RSA library interface. - The interface to the SHA-2 calculation is defined from the SHA-2 library interface. - The interface to the Toolbox is defined from the Toolbox library interface.

-Note that the interfaces to the cryptographic libraries (SCL, RSA, EC and SHA-2) are optionally depending on the customer order.
+Note that the interfaces to the cryptographic libraries (RSA and SHA-2) are optionally depending on the customer order.